AdobeDocs/campaign-classic.en/help/delivery/using/improve-reputation.md

 * The same message being sent more than once.
 Even if Campaign performs a deduplication procedure by default before sending, there is nothing to stop the same message being sent by different actions having the same content when a target is split.
 * Unsubscription requests not honored.
 If a recipient unsubscribes after receiving a message, their duplicate profile will still be eligible for future messages.

-Besides this side-stepping of opt-in procedures, this situation will likely lead users to consider the messages as spam and to trigger a block list procedure at the ISP.
+Besides this side-stepping of opt-in procedures, this situation will likely lead users to consider the messages as spam and to trigger a denylist procedure at the ISP.

 You must be especially prudent when performing operations on the database: